 The logistics industry is vast.
-It covers a wide range of services that all have an impact on how a product gets from the maker to the recipient.
-No matter where your business fits in the production and shipment line, it's always a good idea to get a feel for how a product gets from Point A to Point B. Here we will explore different types of logistics services and how they may impact your business or customers.
+It covers a wide range of services that all have an impact how a product gets from the maker to the recipient.
+No matter where your business fits in the production and shipment line, it’s always a good idea to get a feel for how a product gets from Point A to Point B. Here we will explore different types of logistics services and how they may impact your business or customers.

 Before a product is shipped, it is typically held at a warehouse or transported between a series of warehouses.
 While some companies choose to have their own independent warehouses, many work with third party logistics providers like Overflo.
-We receive, store, and ship out items on our client's behalf, eliminating the need to pay for a complete warehouse on your own.
+We receive, store, and ship out items our client’s behalf, eliminating the need to pay for a complete warehouse your own.